adamchainz/django-mysql/docs/locks.rst

         a full stop, in case multiple apps are using different databases on the same server.

-        Whilst not documented, the length limit is somewhere between 1 and 10 million characters, so most sane uses should be fine.
+        MySQL 5.7+ enforces a maximum length on the total name (including the DB prefix that Django-MySQL adds) of 64 characters.
+MariaDB doesn't enforce any limit.
+The practical limit on MySQL <5.6 or MariaDB is maybe 1 million characters or more, so most sane uses should be fine.

     .. attribute:: acquire_timeout=10.0